Canardoux/flutter_sound/doc/codec.md

    - When the App has finished feeding the sink, it cannot just do `myPlayer.stopPlayer()`, because there is perhaps many buffers not yet played.
 If it does a `stopPlayer()`, all the waiting buffers will be flushed which is probably not what it wants.

-But there is a mechanism if the App wants to resynchronize with the output Stream :
+But there is a mechanism if the App wants to resynchronize with the output Stream.
+To resynchronize with the current playback, the App does [myPlayer.foodSink.add( FoodEvent(aCallback) );](player#food)

 ```
 myPlayer.foodSink.add